 There is no wrong or correct answer on where to add your worms.
 It depends on these two components.

-Adding worms to the grow bed is the most common practice aquaponics growers do.
+Adding worms to the grow bed is aquaponics growers' most common practice.
 Doing this will give the highest amount of benefits to your system.
 Tips on adding worms to the grow bed:

 - It is best to add worms during the daytime.
 Worms don't like light, and once they are placed in the grow bed, they will immediately crawl and hide from the light.